Business Acquisition Due Diligence Template

 How long does due diligence take?

-What are common due diligence red flags?
+What are the biggest due diligence red flags?